Harmless Skin Discoloration Declared Clean

 The priest must distinguish between true impurity and harmless conditions to avoid unnecessary exclusion.

-39 then the priest shall examine them.
-Behold, if the bright spots on the skin of their body are a dull white, it is a harmless rash.
-It has broken out in the skin.
-He is clean.
+39 the priest shall examine them, and if the spots are dull white, it is a harmless rash that has broken out on the skin; the person is clean.

 The priest must distinguish between true impurity and harmless conditions to avoid unnecessary exclusion.